 The 145mm Isotherm is our product of choice for loft room type insulation.
 Loft rooms are fantastic in homes; however, they are like an oven in summer and a freezer in winter.

 Loft Rooms that have been insulated are just as cold inside as any other home with Isotherm installed.
-What makes loft rooms so hot before the correct insulation is installed is the fact that ceiling space and side walls are all part of the roof structure.
+What makes loft rooms so hot before the correct insulation is installed is that ceiling space and side walls are all part of the roof structure.
 This means the hot ceiling boards or drywall partitioning is very hot in summer and cold in winter,

 Ceiling Insulation is Compulsory in All New Homes

 All new homes, including low-cost housing, must now have SANS compliant ceiling insulation installed as of January 2013.
 This legislation is many years too late.
 Most 1st world countries have been insulating the roof space for many years.
 South Africans only realised recently that ESCOM was unable to supply the needs of consumers with electricity.
 This became a huge problem in 2015 when we were hit with load shedding.
-This ended up costing economy billions of rands as companies and workers got hit the hardest.
+This ended up costing the economy billions of rands as companies and workers got hit the hardest.
 Companies closed down with their losses, and many workers lost their jobs.

-If Ceiling and roof insulation had been made compulsory at least 10 or 15 years earlier we might have been able to avoid this.
+If the Ceiling and roof insulation had been made compulsory at least 10 or 15 years earlier, we might have been able to avoid this.
 So what insulation must be installed on your ceiling.
 All products must be SANS compliant and achieve a specific R-value for the regions as set out by the legislation.

-- Johannesburg region must install the 145mm Isotherm as this will also achieve the recommended R-value 3.70.
+- Johannesburg region must install the 145mm Isotherm as this will also achieve the recommended R-value of 3.70.

-- Pretoria and the Midrand must also install the 145mm Isotherm as they also need to achieve the R-value 3.70
+- Pretoria and the Midrand must also install the 145mm Isotherm as they also need to achieve the R-value of 3.70

 - KZN region must install the 100mm Isotherm Insulation as this will accomplish the R-value for this region.